 Setubal lies at the mouth of the river Sado on the coast just below Lisbon and opposite the beautifully filigree sandy Troia Peninsula, which protects it further from the often tempestuous Atlantic.
 The ancient Roman town of Cetobriga lies buried under the sands here.
 Once a prosperous fishing and fish-salting town, Certobriga was destroyed by an earthquake and the ensuing tidal wave in the 5th century.
 In the past century remnants of the town, including vestiges of its salting industry have been uncovered and can be visited.
 However, Troia nowadays is predominantly a large-scale tourist complex with many apartments, facilities and available activities to compliment its glorious beaches.

-Within the city of Setubal, note the 15th century Church of Jesus decorated with stonework in the typical rope style of the Manueline era, perhaps because it was founded by said King’s nurse.
+Within the city of Setubal, note the 15th century Mosteiro de Jesus (Monastery of Jesus) decorated with stonework in the typical maritime-themed style of the Manueline era, it is said to have been founded by said King’s nurse.
 Local Arrabida pink marble was used to make its columns and the adjoining monastery houses the most impressive collection of 16th century paintings in the country alongside other religious artefacts and displays dedicated to one of Portugal’s most important and outspoken poets, Bocage, who hailed from Setubal.

 For fans of Portuguese ‘azulejos’, the lovely chapel inside the Fort of São Filipe, situated on the hill overlooking the city, contains tiled dados depicting the life of its patron saint Felipe and the Virgin Mary made by one of the most famous tile-makers of the 1700s, Policarpo de Oliveira Bernardes.
 The Spanish King Filipe II built this imposing, star-shaped fortification to defend the town in the 16th century when he annexed his neighbouring Portugal.
 Nowadays this castle is one of the most beautiful and luxurious places to stay in Portugal, since it has been converted into a pousada, with 16th century antique furniture and breathtaking views of the bay.